Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Connection to related other problems.

+First we briefly discuss the planar case.
+In two dimensions we proved (Proposition \ref{prop1}, see also Figure~\ref{fig:intro}b) that double Conway spirals, interpreted as 0-skeletons, can be mono-monostatic.
+However, it is known from \cite{DomokosRuina} that no homogeneous, convex mono-monostatic objects exist in two dimensions, and this implies that double Conway spirals interpreted as homogeneous objects may never be mono-monostatic.

+Now we show that in three dimensions the situation is similar: we proved (Theorem \ref{th1}) that 0-skeletons generated by Conway $(n,k)$-spirals may be mono-monostatic.
+Next we show that homogeneous polyhedra generated by Conway $(n,k)$-spirals can never be mono-monostatic.

-\begin{theorem} Let $P$ be a convex solid with center of mass at $C$.
-Let $a$ denote an axis intersecting $P$ and let $h(a)$ be a half-plane the boundary of which is $a$.
-Let $N$ denote the intersection of $P$ and $h(a)$ and let us describe $N$ as the polar distance $r(\varphi)$, measured from $C$ as origin.
+\begin{theorem} Let $P$ be a convex solid with center of mass at $c$.
+Let $a$ denote a straight line intersecting $P$ and containing a point $O$, and let $h(a)$ be a half-plane the boundary of which is $a$.
+Let $N$ denote the intersection of $P$ and $h(a)$ and let us describe $N$ as the polar distance $r(\theta)$, measured from $O$ as origin.